Sirius-A/dotfiles/README.md

 This project follows the approach of using a [`bare git repo`](http://www.saintsjd.com/2011/01/what-is-a-bare-git-repository/) to manage all config files.
 The benefit of a bare repo it that it does not create a `.git` folder and does not interfere with any other git projects.

-An `git` alias `config` is used to manage all configuration files in the `$HOME` directory.
-By default all files are not treacked and ignored.
+An git alias `config` is used to manage all configuration files in the `$HOME` directory.
+By default all files are untracked and ignored.

 ### Install / Setup